 Last week my sister-in-law came over with her two boys and while our kids played, we worked at turning two bushels of apples into homemade applesauce.
 It was kind of a lot of work, but we’ve both made applesauce often before, so it actually went really well.
-In fact, once we got our work flow figured out, we worked together like a well oiled machine and it ended up not taking us a long as we thought it would!
+In fact, once we got our workflow figured out, we worked together like a well oiled machine and it ended up not taking us as long as we thought it would!

 I decided to save a few apples to make into another one of our favorite apple things.
 Apple butter!